liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The JavaScript modules AppViewMove and AppViewSelect have been removed.
+The JavaScript modules `AppViewMove` and `AppViewSelect` have been removed.

 #### Who is affected?

-This affects developers that use these modules to configure select and move actions inside their applications.
+This affects developers that use these modules to configure *select* and *move* actions inside their applications.

 #### How should I update my code?

-If you are using any of these modules, you can make use of the following SearchContainer APIs:
+If you are using any of these modules, you can make use of the following `SearchContainer` APIs:

-- Listen to the `rowToggled` event of the search container to be notified about changes in the search container state.
+- Listen to the `rowToggled` event of the search container to be notified about changes to the search container state.
-- Configure your search container move options creating a `RowMover` and define the allowed move targets and associated actions.
+- Configure your search container *move* options creating a `RowMover` and define the allowed *move* targets and associated actions.
-- Use the `registerAction` method of the search container to execute your move logic when the user completes a move action.
+- Use the `registerAction` method of the search container to execute your *move* logic when the user completes a *move* action.

 #### Why was this change made?

-The removed JavaScript modules contained too much logic and were quite difficult to reason about.
+The removed JavaScript modules contained too much logic and were difficult to decipher.
 It was also difficult to add this to an existing app.
-With this change, every app using a search container can make use of this in an easier way.
+With this change, every app using a search container can use this functionality much easier.

 ---------------------------------------